-Accounting may be a more tedious aspect of running a business, but it is also necessary to avoid cash flow snafus and piles of paperwork.
+Accounting may be one of the more laborious aspects of running a business, but it is essential to do so in order to avoid problems with cash flow and mountains of paperwork.

-Besides keeping you aware of your business’ past and present performance, small business accounting also helps in generating invoices and completing payroll.
+Besides keeping you aware of your business’ past and present performance, small business accountants also helps in generating invoices and completing payroll.

 When you opened the doors of your small business, you were probably excited to meet your first customers and start turning a profit.
 In contrast, you might have felt less enthusiastic about learning to bookkeep, especially if you’ve never thought of yourself as a “math person.”